Ultimaker/Meta/code_conventions.md

 };
 ```

+### Solution for hotend versus nozzle and {}_index versus {}_nr or {}_number name usage:

+ * MUST use 'hotend' for the hot part at the end of the extruder train, never 'nozzle'.
+ * MUST only use 'nozzle' to refer to (attributes of) the Olsson block at the end of the hotend.
+ * Renaming COULD be done according to the Boy-scout Rule.
+But SHOULD only in the same(/smallest) scope as where changes are made.
+ * MUST only use '{}_index' indicating an index, counting value, referring to a position in an iterable.
+This will mostly be the case.
+ * MUST only use '{}_number' indicating a counting value, referring to a ordinal number (e.g. first, second, third) nearly always used for communication to a user.

 ## Spacing
 * Binary operators (e.g. `+` `-` `*` `/` `=` `+=` `-=` `/=` `*=`) MUST be enclosed by a space at both sides, except for the operators `->`, `.`, `->*`, `.*`, `,` and `::`.
 * After a comma (`,`) there MUST be a space, but not before.